EnigmaCurry/d.rymcg.tech/tiddlywiki-nodejs/README.md

    need to be authenticated.
 (Turned off by default)
  * JPEG EXIF data is stripped and filenames are randomized.
 (The tiddler retains the original filename).
- * Configurable Default Tiddlers for the main page on the public site (this can be different than the default tiddlers seen by the admin page).
+ * Images saved in three sizes: original, reduced 640px wide, and 128x128 thumbnail.
+ * Configurable `$:/DefaultTiddlers` so the public main page can display a different set of tiddlers on the main page than the admin backend does (eg. Display the 10 most recent Journal entries on the public page, and on the backend use the Story View, which sorts by last used).
+ * `make backup` script to backup all data to your local workstation.

 ## Configure S3